bparanj/coding-skill/_posts/2019-04-18-dynamic-programming.md

 #### Step 4 - Solve Bottom Up.

 In this step we eliminate recursion and redefine our solution in forward direction starting from the most basic case.
 We store only the results that will be required later.

+### Dynamic Programming Approaches

+There are two approaches for solving Dynamic Programming problems:

+- Bottom Up Dynamic Programming
+- Top Down Dynamic Programming

+#### Bottom Up Dynamic Programming

+In this method, we evaluate the function starting with the smallest possible input argument value and then we step through possible values, slowly increasing the input argument value.
+We store the computed values in a hashtable.
+As larger arguments are evaluated, pre-computed values for smaller arguments can be used.

+#### Top Down Dynamic Programming

+In this method, the problem is broken into sub problems.
+Each of these sub problems is solved.
+The solutions are remembered, in case they need to be solved.
+Also, we save each computed value as the final action of the recursive function.
+As the first action, we check if pre-computed value exists.

 ## Conclusion